 Over the last two decades, 3D animation has become ubiquitous across feature films, television, video games, and advertising thanks to technological leaps in animation software and rendering tools.
 The production timelines can vary widely based on factors like the number and complexity of assets needed, the size of the animation studio, rendering quality, and more.
-But in general, skilled animators and lots of time are essential to making immersive 3D worlds come to life.
+However, skilled animators and lots of time are essential to making immersive 3D worlds come to life.
 Automation tools continue to quicken and improve pipelines as well.

 How Long Does It Take to Create 3D Animation?